|

 Thackray, a sculptor from the

-and each thoroughly pond-worthy.
-Thackray had dreamed up the
+of yacht varnish and each thoroughly pond-worthy.
+Thackray had

-event a few years earlier, while drinking at his local pub.
-"Wouldn't
+dreamed up the event a few years earlier, while drinking at his

 This floating battery model inspired

-The Great Yorkshire Pudding Boat Race, the second of which took
+The Yorkshire Pudding Boat Race, the second of which took place

-place yesterday on Bubb's Lake (Bob's pond) in Brawby.
-Despite
+yesterday on Bubb's Lake (Bob's pond) in Brawby.
+Despite its

 of a "mythic legend" penned by Thackray's friend, the